 The need to maintain professionalism is even more important when giving to bosses.

-Giving to your boss should not be intended to curry favor or flatter, and it's good to be even less personal than you might be with your co-workers.
+Gifting to your boss should not be intended to carry favor or flatter, and it's good to be even less personal than you might be with your co-workers.